17 Top-Rated Beaches in the Seychelles

 8. Anse Louis, Mahé

-Located on Mahe's west coast, Anse Louis is set in a small, sheltered bay, which helps add to the exclusive allure.
+Located on Mahé's west coast, Anse Louis is set in a small, sheltered bay, which helps add to the exclusive allure.
 It covers 500 meters of beachfront and is conveniently situated between two other lovely beaches—Anse à la Mouche and Anse Boileau.
+This is an ideal beach for couples looking for romance.

 On the north end of the beach, you'll find the large, granite rocks made famous by this region, as well as a tropical forest begging to be discovered.
 The south end is best for lounging and swimming, while you'll find larger surf-worthy waves to the north side.
 From June to September, you can expect seaweed to wash into shore.